geethikah21/ros_noetic_docker/README.md

 # ros_noetic_docker

 This provides a minimal Docker environment for running ROS Noetic.

+# Usage

-To use, put this repository inside the top-level directory of your ROS workspace folder.
+Put this repository inside the top-level directory of your ROS workspace folder.
 The workspace folder should be named (`fast_calib_ws`).
+First build the container, then start it.
+Once the container is started, you can open up any # of terminals using `./noetic_attach`.

+To stop the container, run `./noetic_kill`.

 # Commands